 (optional) | dose (s)| LxTx | LxTx error | | [ ,1] | [ ,2]| [ ,3] | |---------|------|------------| [1, ]| 0 | LnTn | LnTn error | (optional, see arg 'LnTn') [2, ]| R1 | L1T1 | L1T1 error | ... | ... | ... | ... | [x, ]| Rx | LxTx | LxTx error |

-NOTE: The function assumes the first row of the function to be the
+NOTE: The function assumes the first row of the data to be the

 Ln/Tn